 I Bought Leafy Greens — Now What?

 Fresh greens can be stored in the crisper drawer of the refrigerator for three to five days.
 While some bagged greens from the grocery store are already washed, not every variety has been cleaned.
 For example, leafy greens from a farmers market may have dirt and sand in the leaves.
 To clean your greens, submerge the leaves in a large bowl of cold water and swirl the leaves to allow the dirt to sink to the bottom of the bowl.
-Then, lift the leaves from the bowl and pat dry with a clean kitchen towel.
+Then, lift the leaves from the bowl and pat dry with a clean kitchen towel or paper towel.

 Another cleaning option is a salad spinner to quickly clean and dry greens.
 You also can blanch large batches of greens, and store them in the freezer for future use.
 For quicker cooking, remove the tough stems by folding a stack of leaves in half lengthwise and running a sharp knife along the stem.